miklast/HeatStripe/README.md

 **Q. Why does every event I enter tell me it's skipping all the matches?**

 A. ZEBRA MotionWorks is very new to FRC in this large of a capacity, and only 2019 Chezy Champs (2019cc) has data entered with TBA currently.
 As the season progresses, more events should have data to explore with.

+## Future Plans
+To add by week 1:

+ - Delay for data writing (Caleb's currently has a 1.6s delay, im waiting until we see some 2020 data to add it.
+Chances are ill add it anyways pre W1 and have it editable in the settings.)
+ - User settings persist when re-running code.
+This may limit the user to only IDLE to make full use though.

+ To explore:

+ - Gsheets integration.
+ - Explicit deadzones to ignore in tracking shooter locations (red is unable to shoot past its own initiation line, why bother tracking if they stopped there?